-If you want to get your ex back or are experiencing a painful break-up of any kind, my heart goes out to you.
+If you want to get your ex back or you are trying to save your marriage, my heart goes out to you.
 I believe this is one of the most painful events you can experience–sometimes even more than the death of a partner, precisely because it is voluntary.

 The second thing I want to say is, Please take heart.
 I will show you how to get back your ex in a way that is ethical and pleasant for you both.

 No matter what your situation, or how much depression or anxiety you may be experiencing, there is always hope.

 Like you, I too went through a painful break-up that lasted four years.